chanwoo-lee-phil/chanwoo-lee-phil.github.io/_pages/research.md

 Many of my current research projects revolve around the intersection of general philosophy of science, metaphysics, and philosophy of mathematics.

-In _philosophy of science_, I am interested in many open problems in structural realism as well as methodological issues in scientific practice (e.g., the use of machine learning models), which I take to be continuous with the philosophy of mathematical practice.
+In _philosophy of science_, I am interested in many open problems in structural realism as well as methodological issues in scientific practice, which I take to be continuous with the philosophy of mathematical practice.

 In _philosophy of mathematics_ too, many of my current projects concern the themes around (mathematical) structuralism.
 More specifically, I am interested in the philosophy of category theory and how mathematical practice may inform the relevant debates.